BlockBuilder57/xenomods/README.md

 ## bf2mods

 Some mod code by [modeco80](https://github.com/modeco80) and [BlockBuilder57](https://github.com/BlockBuilder57) for all Xenoblade games on Switch.
-Based off [Ether](https://github.com/3096/ether) by 3096/dualie.
+Based off [Ether Flow](https://github.com/3096/ether) by 3096/dualie.

 As such, this includes a custom fork of a [custom fork](https://github.com/3096/skyline/tree/xde) of [Skyline](https://github.com/skyline-dev/skyline/), made by many people much smarter people than us.